scarscarin/leoscarin.com/README.md

 In the past years, I struggled a lot at keeping my website updated.
 Mostly cause I despise the look of my old website, but I love having it available to share works and references to students, peers, and clients.

 I am starting to see websites less as permanent footprints and more as seasonal recordings.
-My website will be plural.
-It will become one website per month.

-Starting from January!
+Here's the proposal for a website that is plural -- not only updating in content but in style, whenever I want however I can.

 <pre>
 leoscarin.com
 ├── index.html *(current season)*
 │
 ├── seasons
 │   ├── january
 │   ├── february
 │   ├── march
 │   └── ...
 │
 ├── assets